 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-During the week of February 2nd, the Church commemorates a very early saint and a relatively recent saint.
+Two saints, one very early and one relatively recent, have a good deal in common.
 They are Theodula of Anazarbus and the New Hieromartyr Vladimir of Kiev, Metropolitan.

 Though Theodula lived in the 4th century and Metropolitan Vladimir in the 20th, they shared a trait of many saints: deep and authentic humility.
 But also like many saints, they did not lead quiet lives, as most humble people would like to do.
 They had to take public, unpopular and dangerous stands in order to defend the faith.